Master of Arts in School Counseling (K-12)

 - A background in psychology at the undergraduate level is strongly recommended.

-Specific prerequisites include and undergraduate course in Abnormal Psychology/Psychopathology and an undergraduate course in Developmental Psychology.
-Each of these courses may be taken concurrently with graduate courses but must be completed before taking the corresponding advanced-level courses.
+Specific prerequisites include an undergraduate course in Abnormal Psychology/Psychopathology and an undergraduate course in Developmental Psychology.
+Completion of prerequisites is required prior to admittance into any graduate counseling program at Gardner-Webb University.
+If you are unsure if a previous course sufficiently meets this requirement, or if you would like to enroll in one of the aforementioned courses prior to enrollment, please contact the Office of Graduate Admissions at 704-406-3987.
 Although teacher licensure is not required for admission to the School Counseling Program, applicants without teacher licensure will be required to complete an undergraduate course in classroom management prior to the practicum.
 Additional opportunities will be provided to strengthen students’ knowledge of the school setting throughout the program as well as during the practicum and internship experiences.

 5. Successful personal interview